drojaazu/suddendesu/content/entry/riot-city-english-version-debug-and-more/index.md

 # "Good" Ending

 Did you know there's an alternate ending to the game?
-It normally ends with Paul and Bobby rescuing Cathy after the final boss.
+The game ends with Paul and Bobby rescuing Cathy after apprehending the final boss.
 It looks like this for most players:

 ![](img/riotcity_end01.png)